Corkill Award - PPG of the Year

 The Award is a cash payment of £500 to the successful Group and a plaque or framed photograph of the presentation for display within the winning practice.
 The prize money can be used in any way that the PPG chooses.
 The winning group will be invited to write a piece for the N.A.P.P. newsletter and to speak at a future N.A.P.P.
 Seminar.

 To be eligible for the award, PPGs must have been members of N.A.P.P. on the 1st January in the year of the award to be eligible to enter.
-(1st January 2017).
-The deadline and criteria for applications will be announced in early 2017.
+Click here for 2020 application form.

 Former Chair National Association for Patient Participation